-The Prince immediately faw into the Turks Deligns, and the fame Vigilance Pr.
-Engend which had brought him to meet them, caaried him back without Loss of Time, in Pursuit of them.
+The Prince immediately faw into the Turks Deligns, and the same Vigilance follows them which had brought him to meet them, caaried him back without Loss of Time, in Pursuit of them.
 He was forced, however, to stop on the 18th, on the Banks of the Danube, to provide himself with Bread.
-He took enough with him for eleven Days, besides which he gave Orders for eight Hundred Waggons which were at Baye, laden with Meal and Biscuit, to keep themselves in Readinels to fet out.
-With this Precaution, which is more necessary in that Country than in any other Part of Hungary, because it is very desart, his Serene Highness set forward again on his March on the 9th in the Morning, and incamp'd Two large Morasses lay in his Way.
-The first which was the near Sirek.
-Morals of Sirek, was easily got over, because it was almost dry; but the other, call'd the Morass of St. Thomas, must have stopp'd the whole Army, if the Prince had not provided against it.
+He took enough with him for eleven Days, besides which he gave Orders for eight Hundred Waggons which were at Baye, laden with Meal and Biscuit, to keep themselves in Readiness to set out.
+With this Precaution, which is more necessary in that Country than than in any other Part of Hungary, because it is very desart, his Serene Highness set forward again on his March on the 9th in the Morning, and incamp'd near Sirek.
+Two large Morasses lay in his Way.
+The first which was the Morass of Sirek, was easily got over, because it was almost dry; but the other, call'd the Morass of St. Thomas, must have stopp'd the whole Army, if the Prince had not provided against it.
 The Enemy having burnt the Bridge, over which it was usual to pass it, his Serene Highness had two others laid over it, a little higher, in the Night-Time; thus the March was not delay'd in the least.